Astronautilia: Book 1 – Proem. About the cosmos-observing sheep and about Mandys. The beginning of the Astronautilia. (214 lines)

-Book 2 - About the Lesbians.
+Book 2 – About the Lesbians.
 (342 lines)

 Oudeis and his companions land on a planet and he sends out two men, who find a city of Lesbians.
 They torture the scouts to death and, discovering the spaceship, melodiously sing to the Oudeis' crew to lure them outside.
 They lead them to their city as prisoners to cage them.
 Two more men are tortured and night falls.
-The next day a crowd takes out another two, but a violent revolution breaks out amongst the women; one approaches the Queen and, pulling out a penis, rapes her.
+The next day a crowd takes out another two, but a violent revolution breaks out among the women; one approaches the Queen and, pulling out a penis, rapes her.
 The other rebel women follow suit.
-They release Oudeis and his men, and the Queen asks who they are: Oudeis explains their mission and thanks the women for saving them - the Queen tells Oudeis to return the following evening for a banquet where their story will be explained.
+They release Oudeis and his men, and the Queen asks who they are: Oudeis explains their mission and thanks the women for saving them – the Queen tells Oudeis to return the following evening for a banquet where their story will be explained.
 Sleeping in their ship, Oudeis and his companions return, and the Queen, Tethis, explains that they were tasked to destroy the Lesbians.
-They lived in secret amongst them and raised a generation of men to use in rebellion - they rejoice now to have succeeded and won their freedom.
+They lived in secret amongst them and raised a generation of men to use in rebellion – they rejoice now to have succeeded and won their freedom.
 Oudeis and his men finish the feast and fly into the cosmos.

-Book 3 - About the Bearers of Beaks.
+Book 3 – About the Bearers of Beaks.
 (271 lines)

 Oudeis and his companions land on a planet and are met by creatures with human bodies but crow heads, and who invite them to their city.
 It is poorly built, and they provide disgusting food and drink.
 One of the priests addresses their fellows, announcing that they must consult their Great Light (their sun), a speech Franta secretly translates.
 The Bearers of Beaks bring them to a hydraulic computer, where the priest declares they must kill Oudeis and his men because they are ungodly; they begin an attack, and Oudeis and crew try to defend themselves but becomes overwhelmed.
 A flock of winged creatures resembling the Beaked Ones flies down and saves the men, carrying them to their own city.
 Their king explains that the hydraulic device was designed to govern their lives, but, blocked with seaweed, it broke, demanding them do evil and split their society in two.
 Asked to make repairs, Oudeis sends his technician Burda, who does so.
 Oudeis and crew board the spaceship and fly into the cosmos.

-Book 4 - About the zoophytes.
+Book 4 – About the zoophytes.
 (135 lines)

 Oudeis and his companions land on a planet inhabited by animals that resemble plants, and explains the chemical structure of their chlorophyll.
 Their planet seems peaceful, but one of the locals attacks and injures a crewmate.
 The men flee to their ship and begsto leave, but Oudeis with two others goes back out and discovers that short supply of water on the planet makes the creatures hostile.
 Oudeis digs a hole with his phaser to release large supplies of water, then boards his spaceship and flies into the cosmos.